makinteract/vscode-microbit-micropython/README.md

 ![Commands](images/commands.png)

-Each feature is explained in the following section.
+Each feature is explained in the sections below.

+---

+## Getting started

 For a video tutorial of how to use this extension, please refer to [this link](link).

+1. [Download an install](https://www.python.org/downloads/) python on your system preferably python3.
+2. Open VSCode and install the [micro:bit python extension](https://marketplace.visualstudio.com/items?itemName=MAKinteract.micro-bit-python)
+3. Connect the micro:bit via USB cable (make sure your cable allows for data transfer and it is not only a charging cable)
+4. The first time, run the command `micro:bit-python: Flash MicroPython environment on micro:bit`
+5. Open an empty workspace (aka folder) in VSCode and run the command `micro:bit-python: Initialize the workspace`.
+To start, choose the **hello-world** sample code.
+6. Upload your files to the micro:bit using the command `micro:bit-python: Flash sketch on micro:bit`.

 ---